lsst-dm/dmtn-090/index.rst

 There will be a visit table that contains all the visits, and metadata about PVIs.
 This would be ideal if it's in the ObsCoreDM format so it can directly be queried against using ObsTAP.
-Even if it's not exactly in the same format, we'll need to provide some kind of ObsTAP compliant view of that data to allow for queries, since the metadata model has to be in a specific format to follow the standard.
+Even if it's not exactly in the same format, we'll need to provide some kind of ObsTAP-compliant view of that data to allow for queries, since the metadata model has to be in a specific format to follow the standard.